Published: December 31, 2020 • Updated: February 26, 2026

 Is a little water in a crawl space normal?

-Finding water in your crawl space after heavy rain is never considered normal.
+Finding water in your crawl space is never considered normal.
 A small amount of moisture may appear—especially in older homes or those with dirt floors—but it should dry out within 24 hours.
-If water lingers for longer, it usually indicates drainage problems, leaks, or a high water table that requires professional attention.
+If water lingers for longer, it usually indicates drainage problems, leaks, or a high water table, all of which require professional attention.

 How can I tell if groundwater is causing crawl space water?